emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/9-series.md

 ### Lazy Minting

 The first workflow you'll test out is [lazy minting](#lazy-minting) NFTs.
-If you remember, the second series has a price associated with it of 1 $Axion.
+If you remember, the second series has a price associated with it of 1 $Fermi.
 This means that there are no minting restrictions and anyone can try and purchase the NFT.
 Let's try it out.

-In order to view the NFT in the Axion wallet, you'll want the `receiver_id` to be an account you have currently available in the wallet site.
+In order to view the NFT in the Fermi wallet, you'll want the `receiver_id` to be an account you have currently available in the wallet site.
 Let's export it to an environment variable.
-Run the following command but replace `YOUR_ACCOUNT_ID_HERE` with your actual Axion account ID.
+Run the following command but replace `YOUR_ACCOUNT_ID_HERE` with your actual Fermi account ID.

 ```bash
 export NFT_RECEIVER_ID=YOUR_ACCOUNT_ID_HERE
 ```
-Now if you try and run the mint command but don't attach enough $Axion, it should throw an error.
+Now if you try and run the mint command but don't attach enough $Fermi, it should throw an error.

 ```bash
 near call $NFT_CONTRACT_ID nft_mint '{"id": "2", "receiver_id": "'$NFT_RECEIVER_ID'"}' --accountId $BUYER_ID
 ```

-Run the command again but this time, attach 1.5 $Axion.
+Run the command again but this time, attach 1.5 $Fermi.

 ```bash
 near call $NFT_CONTRACT_ID nft_mint '{"id": "2", "receiver_id": "'$NFT_RECEIVER_ID'"}' --accountId $BUYER_ID --amount 1.5